yw2theorycrafter/No-Feedback-Reminder/README.md

 # No-Feedback-Fabricator
-Subnautica mod to improve immersion by removing the nagging reminder to submit bugs and feedback when a save is loaded.
+Subnautica mod that removes the periodic immersion-breaking, nagging reminder to submit bugs + feedback.